avakanski/Fall-2025-Applied-Data-Science-with-Python/docs/index.rst

 Prerequisites
 ~~~~~~~~~~~~~~~
-TThe course requires basic programming skills in Python.
+The course requires basic programming skills in Python.
 Prior knowledge of data science methods is beneficial but not required.

 Grading
 ~~~~~~~~~~~~